ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Things to consider

-When you consider whether this component is appropriate for your use case, consider where the information is coming from that people are entering.
+When you're considering this component, find out where the information is coming from that people are entering.
 For example a paper form, notes, a spreadsheet or legacy software.
 This may affect how people will want to use it.

+If you add a lot of 'add another' components to a page it may become complex and you might want to switch to the [‘add to a list’ pattern](/patterns/add-to-a-list/).
+It is not possible to do this

 ### Similar or linked components